Akazayh/Cyber-Guard/README.md

 You are *free to use, modify, and share* Cyber Guard in your own projects, as long as you *credit the original author: Yahya Zhar*.

-## ⚠ Disclaimer
+## ⚠️ Disclaimer

-Important: This tool is designed for:
+This tool is intended for **educational and authorized security testing purposes only**.

-- *✅ Security research and education*
-- *✅ Authorized penetration testing*
-- *✅ Network administration and monitoring*
-- *✅ Cybersecurity training*

-## ⚠ Warning ❌:
+- ✅ For network administrators, cybersecurity students, and ethical hackers

-- *Use only on networks you own or have explicit permission to test*
+- ❌ Do **not** use it on networks you don’t own or without explicit permission
-- *Unauthorized use may violate local laws and regulations*
+- ⚖️ Unauthorized usage may violate local laws and regulations
-- *The developers are not responsible for misuse or damage caused by this tool*
+- 🧠 The developer (Yahya Ezzhar) is **not responsible** for any misuse or damage caused
-- *Always ensure compliance with applicable laws and regulations*

 ## 🛠 Installation